joakim/kay/README.md

 <br/>

-<b title="Too long; didn't read">Summary:</b> A cell is the consolidation of object, method and block, implemented as a first-class reference type with built-in persistence, communicating by messaging.
+**Summary:** A cell is the consolidation of object, method and block, implemented as a first-class reference type with built-in persistence, communicating by messaging.
 Encapsulated, opaque and safe.
 The runtime is the stem.

 <br/>

 ## Fields

 Fields hold the cell's state.
 Fields are read-only, unless explicitly marked as mutable.
-They are lexically scoped and are only accessible from the current and any nested scopes, unless the cell itself is marked as mutable, in which case its fields are also accessible from the outside.
+They are lexically scoped and are only accessible from the current and any nested scopes.

 <br/>

-<b title="Too long; didn't read">Summary:</b> Fields are the consolidation of block-scoped variables and object properties.
+**Summary:** Fields are the consolidation of block-scoped variables and object properties.

 <br/>